-Late last year I posted 10 Questions to Fuel Your Reflection of 2017.
+In early December I posted 10 Questions to Fuel Your Reflection of 2018.
 This is integral to reflect back over the whole year, visual what you did with your time (consider the projects you worked on and what you achieved) and really focus on the key learnings you have taken from the year.
 Most often, we sleep walk through life without taking the time to reflect, grow and stretch into the future.
 Just as useful as it is to look back, now it’s time to look forward.

 1. How will you step into the highest version of yourself this year?